2 Vector Data

 • sf, the table (data.frame) with feature attributes and feature geometries, which contains

-• sfc, the list-column with the geometries for each feature (record), which is composed of
+• sfc, the list-column with the geometries for each feature (record), which is composed of a crs (coordinates reference system), and

 • sfg, the feature geometry of an individual simple feature.